Rydberg Atomic Quantum Receivers for Classical Wireless Communications and Sensing: Their Models and Performance: Simulation Results

 \section{Simulation Results}

 Upon following the configurations in \cite{jing2020atomic}, we consider a four-level electron transition scheme 6S\textsubscript{\scalebox{0.8}{1/2}} \textrightarrow 6P\textsubscript{\scalebox{0.8}{3/2}} \textrightarrow 47D\textsubscript{\scalebox{0.8}{5/2}} \textrightarrow 48P\textsubscript{\scalebox{0.8}{3/2}}.
 The corresponding parameters are presented in TABLE \ref{tab:parameters}.
 We note that the parameters of the antenna and LNAs obey those in \cite{balanis2016antenna,belostotski2020down,santamaria2022comparison,3GPP_IMT}.
 We note that the received RF signal of RAQR may be a consequence of the signal propagated through various channel conditions while satisfying the narrowband condition due to the narrowband receiver property of RAQRs.
 Without loss of generality, we consider free space propagation having a large-scale fading of $-30 + 10 \beta \log(1/L)$, where the distance is $L = 1500$ m and the pathloss exponent is $\beta = 2.0$.
 The amplitude of the received RF signal is thus $-71.8$ dBV/m.
 Unless otherwise stated, our simulations will follow the above configurations.
-We will first validate the correctness of our model, then showcase a simple parameter optimization, and finally simulate the effects of several critical parameters on both received SNRs (\eqref{eq:SNR1_SQL} and \eqref{eq:SNR_PSL}) and SNR ratios (\eqref{eq:RAQR_RF_SQL} and \eqref{eq:RAQR_RF_PSL}, and the receiver sensitivity \eqref{eq:sensitivity}.
+We will first validate the correctness of our model, then showcase a simple parameter optimization, and further simulate the effects of several critical parameters on the received SNRs \eqref{eq:SNR1_SQL}, \eqref{eq:SNR_PSL}, SNR ratios \eqref{eq:RAQR_RF_SQL}, \eqref{eq:RAQR_RF_PSL}, and the receiver sensitivity \eqref{eq:sensitivity}.
 Finally, we investigate the influence of several practical impairments on the performance of RAQRs.